Skip to content

 Hence to fight and conquer in all your battles is not supreme excellence; supreme excellence consists in breaking the enemy’s resistance without fighting.
 3. Thus the highest form of generalship is to balk the enemy’s plans; the next best is to prevent the junction of the enemy’s forces; the next in order is to attack the enemy’s army in the field; and the worst policy of all is to besiege walled cities.

 Generally speaking, a good plan maximizes your gains, minimizes your losses, and does so as quickly as possible.
-Though Sun Tzu is specifically talking about preparation for battle here, we can extrapolate this to other types of contests.
+Though Sun Tzu specifically talks about preparation for battle here, we can extrapolate this to other contests.

 Achieving your goal is remarkably easy if you plan and execute well.
 If you just wing it, you will likely find yourself besieging the walls around your goals.